Empower Your Practice

 Even if you can resolve some of the issues with the distance that telemedicine presents, you should check if there are roadblocks around actually prescribing a treatment.
 For example, the US state of Arizona doesn’t allow pharmacies to distribute drugs using prescriptions given via telemedicine.
 In-person checkups are also required in this scenario to avoid legal consequences.

 It’s also important that you’re licensed to practice medicine in the right areas.
 US law typically states that clinicians must be licensed in the state where their patient resides rather than where the clinician practices.
-While this isn’t often an issue with in-person appointments, the rise of telemedicine presents new issues in this area.
+While this isn’t often an issue with in-person appointments, the rise of telemedicine presents new issues.
+This is particularly challenging when patients travel or live across state borders.
+Geolocation tools can help verify a patient's location at the time of a virtual visit, but providers must remain vigilant about this requirement.

 While we’ve already touched upon this from a call quality perspective, it’s also crucial to consider it from a regulatory one.
 It’s unlikely that you would use them, but it’s best to avoid the likes of Facebook Live and Twitch in this context.